Setcad/Setcad_2D/README.md

 ## About
 *Setcad* is a computer-aided design (CAD) program on Windows Platform.

-For more details and screenshots, look at [this writeup](http://www.setcad.com).
+For more details and screenshots, look at [www.setcad.com](http://www.setcad.com).

 ## Try it
 *Setcad* is under active development.
 It's first release : http://www.setcad.com/en/program-download/